wnfs-wg/spec/spec/private-wnfs.md

 In the above diagram, newer revisions of nodes progress left-to-right.
 The file hierarchy still runs top-to-bottom: subdirectories are below the directory that contains them.
 Given any of these boxes, follow the lines to see what data you can decrypt or derive.

 Special attention should be paid to the relationship of the skip ratchet to content keys.
-There is a parallel structure between the skip ratchets and the content heirarchy.
-The primary difference is that access to _only_ a content key does not grant access to oher revisions, wheer having access to a skip ratchet includes the next revisions and the ability to derive the content key.
+There is a parallel structure between the skip ratchets and the content hierarchy.
+The primary difference is that access to _only_ a content key does not grant access to other revisions, where having access to a skip ratchet includes the next revisions and the ability to derive the content key.

 ### 3.2.4.2 Node Key Structure

 A viewing agent may be able to view more than a single revisions of a node.
-This informaion must be kept somewhere that some agenst would be able to discover as they walk through a file system, but stay hidden from others.
+This information must be kept somewhere that some agents would be able to discover as they walk through a file system, but stay hidden from others.
 This is achieved per node with a "node key".
 Every revision of a node MUST have a unique skip ratchet, bare namefilter, and i-number.

 The skip ratchet is the single source of truth for generating the decryption key.
 Knowlege of this one internal skip ratchet state is sufficient to grant access to all of the relevant state in the diagram:
 * Generate the content key for the current node